unoplatform/uno/doc/articles/faq.md

 This means that the shared project is not referenced by the UWP head, right click references on the UWP project, shared projects, then select it there.

-## Does Uno.UI support UWP's media APIs ?
+## Does Uno.UI support UWP's media APIs?

 Not yet, but using [XAML conditionals](https://github.com/unoplatform/uno/blob/master/doc/articles/using-uno-ui.md#supporting-multiple-platforms-in-xaml-files) and [XamarinMediaManager](https://t.co/6yQm0RVRMV), it's possible to have a similar experience.

-## What apps have been developed using Uno.UI ?
+## What apps have been developed using Uno.UI?

 Many of the application developed during the private phase of the Uno.UI Platform require credentials to be used, but here are some of the public ones: